Loa (Spanish play): Loas in Spain: Comedias

 Published in 1604, Rojas' novel, El viaje entrentendio depicts the life of 16th century Spanish actors.
-It starts with characters leaving the city Seville.
-Rojas writes a loa that praises Seville which is meant to be spoken to the people of that city.
+It starts with characters leaving the city of Seville.
+Rojas writes a loa that praises Seville, which is meant to be spoken to the people of that city.
 In the same body of work, Rojas Villandrando also praises Lope de Rueda for his writing of the Spanish drama and of the dramatic prologue.